1200wd/web-coineva/content/paper-wallet-import-mycelium.rst

    :alt: Scan private key with Mycelium from 'cold storage'
    :align: center

 Now you are ready to create the transaction.
-Be sure to select an address from you own wallet.
+Be sure to select an address from your own wallet.
 You should see a warning: You are sending a payment to your own address.

 .. image:: /images/mycelium-create-transaction.png